GfellerLab/MixMHC2pred/README.md

 context on this file, based on the same alleles as the first example above is given in *test/out_noContext_compare.txt*.

+* `-f <folders>` or `--allelesFolder <folders>` (folder(s) containing allele definitions):
+If the folder containing the PWM definition files of the alleles is not at its default location ("path_to_exec/PWMdef"), you can give this option indicating where these files are located.
+It is possible to list multiple folders, separated by a space (when an allele is found in multiple folders, the first definition found for this allele is used).
+This path can be given as a full path, a path relative to current location, or with the special keyword *exec:* (e.g., `-f exec:PWMdef`) to give the path relative to the root folder of MixMHC2pred executable.
+An other special keyword *default* can also be used: it represents the default path where these files are located (i.e., it is equivalent to using `exec:PWMdef`).

+* `-e` or `--extra_out`:
+By default, the score returned by MixMHC2pred is the final peptide presentation *%Rank* score and this is the score recommended to use in all analyses/predictions.
+If you are however interested by other intermediate scores, you can pass the `-e` option.
+In this case, additional columns are appended to the output file (first columns are the same as when running MixMHC2pred without this option).
+The new columns give:
+  * the *Score_...* corresponding to the raw score returned by the 2nd block of the neural network described in our paper, a value of 1 being the best score and 0 the worst.
+Note however that the %Rank are obtained from this score by taking into account the expected peptide length distribution.
+Note also that the neural network is repeated multiple times, with the returned
+    %Rank / Score being the average of the %Rank / Score from the repetitions, respectively, so it is not possible to directly transform this returned Score to the %Rank.
+  * *ScorePWM_...* corresponding to the binding scores based on the position weight matrices (eq.
+(2) from our manuscript).
+The worst score is 0 and bigger scores are better without having an upper limit.
+The corresponding *%RankPWM_...* are percentiles computed separately per peptide length.

 ### Results returned and additional information

 * MixMHC2pred is meant for scoring different peptides and prioritising